 How to Build a Plugin for Anthropic Claude Cowork (and Claude Code)

-A practical guide to building an Anthropic Claude plugin: package a SKILL.md capability, install it, trigger it, and measure how it performs.
+A practical guide to building an Anthropic Claude plugin: package Skills, commands, agents, hooks, MCP servers, and other Claude components, then measure them with Telvine.

 This guide walks through how to build a plugin for Anthropic Claude Cowork (the same packaging approach applies to Claude Code).
 Cowork is an agent harness - the runtime that runs plugin capabilities on real work.
-Your plugin is the app; a Skill is a capability inside it.
+Your plugin is the app; a Skill is one capability inside it.
+Claude plugins can also include commands, agents, hooks, MCP servers, output styles, LSP servers, settings, user config, dependencies, scripts, bins, themes, and monitors.

 If you're new to the concept, start with what an agent plugin is.